schettino72/myblog/_posts/power-up-your-tools.md

 A **dependency** indicates something that is required for a task execution.

-For the pyflakes task the file being checked is a *file dependency* for the task.
+For the pyflakes task, the file being checked is a *file dependency* for the task.
-That is, the task can not be executed if the file is not present.
+That is, the task uses the file as input for its execution.

 Explicit information of task dependencies are important for two factors: